Leslie Kee: Career

 Kee's celebrity portraits include Madonna, Lady Gaga, Beyonce, Pharrell Williams, Jennifer Lopez, Yoko Ono, Steven Tyler, Kate Moss, One Direction, Karl Lagerfeld, Jay Chou, Zhang Ziyi, Yoshiki, Jackie Chan, Ayumi Hamasaki and Yumi Matsutoya.

-His advertising clients include Gap, H&M, Adidas, Shiseido, Levi's, Espirit, Lexus, Isetan, Uniqlo, Tiffany, Rakuten, Softbank and Yohji Yamamoto.
+His advertising clients include Gap, H&M, Adidas, Shiseido, Levi's, Esprit, Lexus, Isetan, Uniqlo, Tiffany, Rakuten, Softbank and Yohji Yamamoto.

 For his first charity photobook SUPER STARS (2006), he donated all the proceeds through the World Vision Organisation, for the victims of the Sumatra Tsunami Earthquake.

 For his fifth charity photobook LOVE & HOPE (2011), which benefits the Great East Japan Earthquake and donated all the proceeds to the victims, he was awarded the 40th APA METI Minister’s Award.

 Kee is well known for producing and creating charity art books and photo exhibitions, with famous celebrities around the world, to raise money and awareness, to help the needs.

 Kee has published and held more than 100 photobooks and photo exhibitions in 20 years.

 Kee was invited as the first photographer in Asia to be a main speaker for Ted Talk in 2014.

 In 2015, Kee started the big project Out In Japan, to support LGBT in Asia.

 Kee has been known to be single since his whole career as a photographer.

 Currently, he has been endorsed as the official photographer for the Tokyo 2020 Olympics Paralympics portrait messages project, collaborating with NHK Broadcasting.

 Kee's works are well received in New York and Paris but he chose to fly back to Asia after 10 years living in New York.
 Kee has been recognised as the most influential fashion and portrait photographer in history of art and photography in Asia.
 He lifework has been inspiring and influencing young artists to pursue their dreams especially students in Japan, China, Singapore, Korea and the entire South East Asia.

+Personal life

+Kee once dated and married a Japanese woman.
+After his career took off, their marriage gradually deteriorated, and they decided to end it.

+On November 22, 2020, Kee held a wedding party with his American partner, Joshua Vincent Ogg in Japan.
+They had previously obtained a same-sex partnership certificate in Shibuya Ward, Tokyo in September of that year.